tectogen-vj/tectogen/README.md

 ## Project Description

-The core of tectogen's user interface is a node editor consuming sample audio as external input and screens on which to render the resulting fragment shader as external outputs.
+The core of tectogen's user interface is a node editor that takes sample audio as external input and screens on which to render the resulting fragment shader as external outputs.

 All nodes are invoked once a tick.
-One tick corresponds to one buffer as audio input as well to one visualization frame.
-Consequently, using a hop size of 1024 samples on an audio input of 44.1kHz results in a video frame rate of about 43 Hz.
+One tick corresponds to one buffer of audio input as well to one visualization frame.
+Therefore, using a hop size of 1024 samples on an audio input of 44.1kHz results in a video frame rate of about 43 Hz.

-The typical visualization pipeline would first gather relevant information from the audio using a combination of the available analysis in each tick.
+The typical visualization pipeline would first gather relevant information from the audio using a combination of the available analyses in each tick.
 The end-result of this stage as of now solely consists of scalar/floating point values.

 Subsequently, these scalars can be post-processed using arithmetic operations.